Skip to content

 Project overview

-L5 Preamp PCBThis is a pedal conversion of the preamp of the Lab Series® L5, a Moog-designed solid-state amplifier from the late 1970s that is widely considered the best and most tube-like solid-state amplifier ever made.
-It has two channels which are both fed into a shared distortion/master volume circuit as well as a compressor/limiter.
+The L5 Preamp is a pedal conversion of the preamp of the Lab Series® L5 guitar amplifier, a Moog-designed solid-state amplifier from the late 1970s that is widely considered the best and most tube-like solid-state amplifier ever made.
+It has two channels which are both merged into a shared distortion/master volume circuit as well as a compressor/limiter.

 The original amps had the preamp integrated with the power amp.
-By splitting out the preamp, we can use this either as a normal pedal in a chain (e.g. tuner → overdrive → L5 Preamp → modulation / delay → amp input) or as a true preamp by plugging its output straight into a power amp (either a dedicated power amp or the “return” jack of an amp with an effects loop).
-The main difference will be the volume you run it at.
-This thing is capable of enormous volume, far more than any stompbox, so if you are using it like a pedal, don’t feel like you are doing something wrong by keeping the master volume down really low!
+By splitting out the preamp, we can use this either as a normal pedal in a chain (e.g. tuner → overdrive → L5 Preamp → modulation / delay → amp input) or as a true preamp by plugging its output straight into a power amp (either a dedicated power amp or just the “return” jack of an amp with an effects loop).
+The main difference will be the volume setting.
+It’s capable of enormous signal levels, far more than any stompbox—so if you’re using it like a pedal, it’s normal to keep the master volume down really low.

 Circuit history